ghnoob/Tk-Password-Generator/README.md

 ![Using the app in Spanish](res/screen4.png)

 ## License
- Released under GNU GPL.
+Released under public domain.
 See `LICENSE.MD` for details

 ### Icons used in this app
 The lock and translation icons used in this app were obtained from [icons8](https://icons8.com).